HangenYuu/llm-zoomcamp-final-project/README.md

 Retrieval evaluation

-    0 points: No evaluation of retrieval is provided
     1 point: Only one retrieval approach is evaluated 2 points: Multiple retrieval approaches are evaluated, and the best one is used

 RAG evaluation

-    0 points: No evaluation of RAG is provided
     1 point: Only one RAG approach (e.g., one prompt) is evaluated 2 points: Multiple RAG approaches are evaluated, and the best one is used